theobald-software/theobald-software.github.io/content/_en/yunio/users.md

 progressstate: 5
 ---

+With the user management you can create custom users with credentials to restrict access to the yunIO designer and to yunIO services.

+### Creating Users

 The user management settings are located in the *Users* section of the yunIO Designer.

-### Creating Users

 1. Click **[Add User]** (1) to add a new user.
 To edit an existing user, click the edit icon (![Edit](/img/content/yunio/edit.png)) of the user (2).<br>